apache/beam/website/www/site/content/en/case-studies/accenture_baltics.md

 * **Data routing and partitioning:** Beam enables sophisticated data routing and partitioning strategies.
 For example, it can automatically route failed transactions to a separate BigQuery table for further analysis.
 * **Data deduplication and error handling:** Beam has been instrumental in tackling challenging tasks like deduplicating Pub/Sub messages and implementing robust error handling, such as for JSON parsing, that are crucial for maintaining data integrity and pipeline reliability.

-We also utilize Grafana (Figure 2) with custom notification emails and tickets for comprehensive monitoring of our Beam pipelines.
+We also utilize Grafana (shown in below) with custom notification emails and tickets for comprehensive monitoring of our Beam pipelines.
 Notifications are generated from Google’s Cloud Logging and Cloud Monitoring services to ensure we stay informed about the performance and health of our pipelines.
 The seamless integration of Airflow with Dataflow and Beam further enhances our workflow, allowing us to effortlessly use operators such as `DataflowCreatePythonJobOperator` and `BeamRunPythonPipelineOperator` in [Airflow 2](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/_api/airflow/providers/google/cloud/operators/dataflow/index.html).

 <div class="post-scheme">
     <a href="/images/case-study/accenture/dataflow_grafana.jpg" target="_blank" title="Click to enlarge">
         <img src="/images/case-study/accenture/dataflow_grafana.jpg" alt="scheme">
     </a>
-    <p>Figure 2.
-Accenture Baltics uses a customized Grafana dashboard to track the data freshness metric of streaming Dataflow jobs.</p>
 </div>

 ## Results